imagitama/phasmophobia-site/items/spirit-box/index.md

 # Spirit Box

+**Evidence: Yes**

-This item is used to talk to the ghost if the ghost is nearby and if the ghost responds to the spirit box.
+This item is used to talk to the ghost.
+If the ghost is nearby and if the ghost responds to the spirit box it will give you 1 word answers.
 If it responds to you then it is a form of evidence.

+**Ensure the lights are turned off to talk to the ghost.**

 ## Evidence